telerik/kendo-ui-core/docs/controls/navigation/menu/contextmenu.md

 > **Important**
 >
-> As ContextMenu should be initialized after the DOM is fully loaded, make sure you create it within a `$(document).ready()` statement.
+> Make sure you create the ContextMenu within a `$(document).ready()` statement because the widget has to be initialized after the DOM is fully loaded.

 #### Using HTML Markup